Frequently Asked Questions

 Mild side effects are Fatigue, Blurred or double vision, Dizziness, Nausea, and Headache

-Fatigue tends to be the most common and longest-lasting side effect, but still short lived as it generally goes away after eating and full night of rest.
-We do require an adult to drive you home after you infusions.
+Fatigue tends to be the most common and longest-lasting side effect, but still short-lived as it generally goes away after eating and a full night of rest.
+We do require an adult to drive you home after your infusions.
 You will not be able to drive for the remainder of the day, resume work, operate heavy machinery, or sign legally binding agreements.

 Will a Ketamine infusion make me nauseous?